JAPlaisted/ZoaEnergyLandingPage/README.md

-## Zoa Energy Landing Page
+## Mike Bourne Music

-ZOA is about healthy, positive energy that helps us all focus, be productive, and get stronger together.
-This Zoa landing page can be used to learn about and purchase some Zoa Energy!
+Mike Bourne is an Arkansas based rapper and US service member.
+This site acts as the main destination for Mike Bourne music, merchandise, and information.
 Built with React, JavaScript, and CSS.

 ## Visit Live Site